ocsf/ocsf-schema/CONTRIBUTING.md

 1. Fork the repo that you want to contribute to ([ocsf-schema](https://github.com/ocsf/ocsf-schema), [ocsf-docs](https://github.com/ocsf/ocsf-docs), [ocsf-server](https://github.com/ocsf/ocsf-server))
 2. Make desired changes in the forked repo, test if everything works as expected and is error-free, a local instance of the [ocsf-server](https://github.com/ocsf/ocsf-server) would be essential.
 3. Push the changes to the forked repo
-4. Create a **Pull Request** to merge changes into the main repo, request at least one approver.
+4. Create a **Pull Request** to merge changes into the main repo, request at least 3 approvers.
     1. Limit the number of commits in a single PR to aid reviewers, be as specific with the change as possible.
 A single PR must contain related changes.
     2. Each commit must include a DCO [Developer's Certificate of Origin](#developers-certificate-of-origin-11)
     3. Describe your change in as much detail as possible.
     4. Confirm that you have tested the changes, and the server run was error free.
     5. Check the Preview tab to ensure everything looks as expected.
-    6. Once the PR is ready, request an approver and submit it.
+    6. Once the PR is ready, add relevant labels, request approvers and submit it.
+    7. Pay attention to any automated CI failures, warnings reported in the pull request, and stay involved in the conversation.

 * * *